-There are six programmes offered at SEGi’s Faculty of Engineering and The Built Environment, namely mechanical engineering; chemical engineering; electronic & electrical engineering; civil engineering: quantity surveying and architecture.
+There are six programmes offered at SEGi’s Faculty of Engineering, Built Environment and Information Technology, namely mechanical engineering; chemical engineering; electronic & electrical engineering; civil engineering: quantity surveying and architecture.

 While SEGi’s architecture programme is less than a year old, it is being run by experienced industry experts whereas the other engineering degrees have already produced several batches of graduates.

 SEGi’s dream is not limited to producing quality graduates but it also involves connecting the world through a sustainable ecosystem.

 “To me, engineers are not heroes who work alone.
 They come as a team.
 Look at the countless inventions and discoveries around the globe.
 Many do not even know who created them.”

 “Today, we cannot live without WiFi but how many of us remember who created it?
 Then, there are things like clean drinking water and advanced public transportation ecosystem.
 Someone had engineered these things and made life convenient for the rest of the world.
 The communities today are more connected and integrated thanks to such discoveries,” quips Dr Chia.